Trup10ka/TicTacToe/README.md

 # Tic Tac Toe
-## Description
 Typescript / Node web application for multiplayer *Tic Tac Toe*.

+Classic TTT experience with your friends, or with random people.
+You have a choice of joining a game by its ID, or try to join to a random public game (without password).

+You have a choice of 4 game modes, each with its own rules and special abilities.
 ## Game Modes
 - **<ins>Classic</ins>**
   - Classic Tic Tac Toe game, when someone gets the match of predefined symbols in a row, column or diagonal, they win.